 Semi hollow guitars have always had a niche following but thanks to high profile use in recent year by the likes of the Foo Fighters’ Dave Grohl, their popularity has substantially increased.
 Because of this celebrity endorsement, there has been a boom in new models appearing from various manufacturers, supplementing the classic guitars that have been in continuous production for decades.

-In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi hollow guitars on the market today.
+In this KillerGuitarRigs Review, we’ve reviewed 7 of the best semi hollow guitars on the market today (if you’re looking for fully hollow body guitars, check out this list).
 We’ve selected models from a number of manufacturers, at prices to suit all budgets.
 As we reviewed these guitars, our primary focus was on playability, tone, build quality, and features.

 If you’ve been curious about semi hollow body guitars and you’re thinking about buying one for yourself, you won’t want to miss this review.